pingcap/docs/tiproxy/tiproxy-configuration.md

 + Default Value: `300`
 + Hot-reload supported.
-+ Log file maximum size, in megabytes.
-Log will be rotated.
++ Specifies the maximum size, in megabytes, for log files.
+Logs will be rotated.

 #### `max-days`

 + Default Value: `3`
 + Hot-reload supported.
-+ Maximum days to retain old log files.
-It is deleted once it is too old.
++ Specifies the maximum number of days to keep old log files.
+Outdated log files are deleted after surpassing this period.

 #### `max-backups`

 + Default Value: `3`
 + Hot-reload supported.
-+ Maximum number of log files.
-Extra log files will be deleted once there are too many.
++ Specifies the maximum number of log files to retain.
+Excess log files will be deleted when there are too many.

 ### security

-There are 4 tls objects in `[security]` section.
-They share same configuration formats and fields.
-But they are interpreted differently according to their usage.
+There are four TLS objects in the `[security]` section.
+They have the same configuration formats and fields, but they are interpreted differently according to their usage.

 All TLS options are hot-reloaded.

 #### TLS object

-+ `ca`: specify CA
++ `ca`: specifies the CA
-+ `cert`: specify cert
++ `cert`: specifies the certificate
-+ `key`: specify private key
++ `key`: specifies the private key
-+ `auto-certs`: mostly used by tests.
-It will generate certs if no cert/key is specified
++ `auto-certs`: mostly used for tests.
+It generates certificates if no certificate/key is specified.
-+ `skip-ca`: skip verifying certs using CA on client object, or skip server-side verification on server object
++ `skip-ca`: skips verifying certificates using CA on client object or skips server-side verification on server object.
-+ `min-tls-version`: minimum TLS version
++ `min-tls-version`: sets the minimum TLS version.
-+ `rsa-key-size`: generated RSA keysize if `auto-certs` is enabled
++ `rsa-key-size`: sets the RSA key size when `auto-certs` is enabled.
-+ `autocert-expire-duration`: default expire duration for auto certs.
++ `autocert-expire-duration`: sets the default expiration duration for auto-generated certificates.

 Client TLS Object: